-COPD is a chronic disease that impacts ever aspect of life and is often diagnosed after months or years of people reducing a eliminating activities to lessen breathlessness or feelings of fair hunger or fortigue.
-Fo people living with COPD, breathlessness may be due to a combination of factor including common comorbidities such a including common comprisities such a heart disease or anxiety.^{2,3} COPD lower everall QoL including social interactions recod, work, family life and self-can (Figure 1).4 with COPD remind us - "If you ask us questions then USTEN to our answers" Table 2 provides questions to guide
+COPD is a divine ideases flat impacts ever aspect of life and is often diagnosed of months or years of people reducing information posturious posture of people reducing information posturious to lessen breofileases or featings of for brunger of fortigue.
+It people listing with COPD, street/feature roy be due to a contral-month of facts including common correstrictions such dispersion of facts and the contral-months of t everall QoL including social interaction mood, work, family life and self-ca (Figure 1).4 questions then USTEN to our answers' (Table 1).

-Figure 1: The high burden of COPD International survey of people with COPD receiving maintenance therapy
+Figure 1: The high burden of COPD.
+International survey of people with COPD receiving maintenance therapy